• Skip to main content

 You Have A Blown Fuse Situation

-A blown fuse is another common hurdle in locking and unlocking car doors.
+A blown fuse is another common hurdle when your car door lock is malfunctioning and in locking and unlocking car doors.
 This is because car doors rely on the command of a fuse to perform these functions.
 In most cases, one or several fuses connect to the power locking system to protect it from short circuits or electrical damage.
 However, these fuses can get damaged because of high voltage.

 You can inspect the door lock fuse.
 The fuse is usually under the glove box at the passenger’s side.
 Keep in mind that blown fuses will make sounds upon shaking and produce a burning smell.

-You can also confirm by checking if the small metal squiggle present in the middle of the fuse is connected or not.
+You can also confirm if the car door lock is malfunctioning by checking whether the small metal squiggle present in the middle of the fuse is connected or not.
 Once confirmed, replace the fuse with a new one of the same amperage as the old fuse.
 You need to fix a blown fuse immediately to protect your car from break-ins.

 Your Car Key Fob is Faulty

 Unfortunately, malfunctioning key fobs are more complex to deal with than dead batteries.
 Unlike malfunctioning key fobs, dead batteries only require replacement with new ones.
 You may notice that even after replacing the batteries, the problem persists.
-Then, the problem is not with the battery, rather it is mechanical.
+Then, the problem is not with the battery; rather, it could be mechanical, such as when a car door lock is malfunctioning.

 External factors can affect the circuit or other functional components of the fob.
 The good news is that an experienced automotive professional can diagnose the problem and fix it for you.
 The expert will link the fob to a computer to confirm an accurate signal response.
 However, if that fails, replacing the fob will be your only option.